-- 11.7 A final written warning will usually be appropriate for: - a) misconduct where there is already an active written warning on the employee's record; or - b) misconduct that is considered sufficiently serious to warrant a final written warning even though there are no other active warnings on the record. - 11.8 A final written warning will usually remain active for 12 months.
-In exceptional cases verging on gross misconduct, or where a final written warning has been issued as an alternative to dismissal, or where details of School specific misconduct which may warrant indefinite warnings such as dangerous breaches of health and safety, a final written warning may state that it will remain active indefinitely.
+- 11.7 A final written warning will usually be appropriate for: - a) misconduct where there is already an active written warning on the employee's record; or - b) misconduct that is considered sufficiently serious to warrant a final written warning even though there are no other active warnings on the record. - 11.8 A final written warning will usually remain active for 12 months, however, in very serious matters a final written warning may be given a period of longer than 12 months but no more than 24 months..

-The effect of a warning
+The duration and effect of a warning

-- 11.9 Written warnings will set out the nature of the misconduct, the change in behaviour required, the period for which the warning will remain active, and the likely consequences of further misconduct in that active period. - 11.10 The conduct will be reviewed at the end of a warning's active period and if it has not improved sufficiently the active period may be extended. - 11.11 After the active period, the warning will remain permanently on the employee's personnel file but will be disregarded in deciding the outcome of future disciplinary proceedings.
+- 11.9 Written warnings will set out the nature of the misconduct, the change in behaviour required, the period for which the warning will remain active, and the likely consequences of further misconduct in that active period. - 11.10 Warnings may be live for a longer period than specified above depending on the seriousness of the misconduct and the wider circumstances of the case.
+The conduct will be reviewed at the end of a warning's active period and if it has not improved sufficiently the active period may be extended. - 11.11 After the active period, the warning will remain permanently on the employee's personnel file but will be disregarded in deciding the outcome of future disciplinary proceedings.